ricketytoc/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Oversees a large workforce, ranging from 50 to 200 employees, in a small to medium-sized enterprise.
+* Oversees a large workforce, ranging from 50 to 200 employees, in a small to medium-sized enterprise
-* prefer desktop apps over other types
+* Prefers desktop apps over other types of apps
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

 **Value proposition**: The application streamlines the process of handling large-scale employee data.
 With rapid typing capabilities, users